Soviet submarine M-200: Cold War

-On 21 November 1956 while returning to port after transit to Paldiski near Tallinn, Myest was to rendezvous with the destroyer Statny.
+On 21 November 1956, while returning to port after transit to Paldiski near Tallinn, Myest was to rendezvous with the destroyer Statny.
 At about 19:45 hours, after spotting the destroyer, the boat's commanding officer, Captain Second Rank Yuri Pavlovich Shtikov, gave the conn to Captain Third Rank Shumanin, and went below for supper.
 Shumanin had previous experience in Shch-type (щука, shchuka, "pike") and С-type (средняя, srednyaja, "medium") boats, but was new to М-type (малая, Malaya, "small") boats such as M-200.

-At 19:53 hours, while attempting to take station alongside the destroyer, the submarine cut across the destroyer's bow, which struck the boat on the starboard side aft, flooding the two after compartments immediately and killing the six men stationed there.
+At 19:53 hours, while attempting to take station alongside the destroyer, the submarine cut across the destroyer's bow.
+It struck the boat on the starboard side aft, flooding the two after compartments immediately and killing the six men stationed there.
 Eight men escaped in the six or eight minutes before the boat sank, but two of them drowned before they could be rescued.
-Twenty-eight survivors were trapped in the compartments one, three, and four of the sunken submarine.
+Twenty-eight survivors were trapped in compartments one, three and four of the sunken submarine.

 The submarine's emergency buoy was located at 21:05 hours, and communications were established with the remaining survivors in compartment one, the forward torpedo room.
 The men in compartments three and four had already died.
 Rescue forces began quickly arriving at the accident's scene, but were unable to provide air to the survivors.

 By 04:00 hours the next morning, 22 November, the men in the submarine were prepared to use their escape equipment to leave the wreck, but were ordered to remain aboard while the senior officers on the surface developed plans to lift the boat with a floating crane.
 Numerous meetings occupied those officers until about 18:00 hours that evening, when the rescue attempt actually began.
 However, the weather had deteriorated, and when the rescue vessels began to drag anchor and the telephone cable to the sunken wreck parted, the attempt was abandoned.

-At 03:47 hours the next morning, 23 November, divers located the wreck, and learned that the previous evening, after the telephone line parted and communications were lost, the survivors had decided to disobey orders, and escape on their own.
-However, the first man to use the escape hatch had died in the attempt, blocking the hatch for the rest.
-Killing them all, the submarine was never raised.
+At 03:47 hours the next morning, 23 November, divers located the wreck and learned that the previous evening, after the telephone line parted and communications were lost, the survivors had decided to disobey orders and escape on their own.
+However, the first man to use the escape hatch died in the attempt, blocking the hatch for the rest and killing them all.
+The submarine was never raised.